fstephany/fullstack/README.md

   demonstrate two separates things?
 - We could mention the alternative in the README (trunk, cargo-make).
 Or even maybe the whole WASM pieces and how the ecosystem works (websys, bindgen)

+### Sass questions

+- Hook for Sass is incorrect in documentation  args.sass_lookup_directories() should have one argument.
+- Sass lookup directory should be overwritable?
+Right now sass_lookup_directories() only looks up in the 'frontend' directory.
+- Compile Sass files one by one?
+Cannot concatenate all of them into one css?

+We should provide entry points for sass and not compiled everything under the sun.